Variable Selection Using Nearest Neighbor Gaussian Processes: Evaluation

-In this section, the Pepelyshev function \citep{Dette2010}, a commonly used test function in computer experiments, is considered.
-In this field it has become common to use a GP in order to model the output of a complex system \citep{VOLLERT2019}.
+At first, we test the considered methods on the Pepelyshev function \citep{Dette2010}, a commonly used test function in computer experiments.
+In this field, it has become common to use a GP in order to model the output of a complex system \citep{VOLLERT2019}.
 The highly curved Pepelyshev function is given by

-for $x_1,x_2,x_3\in[0,1]$.
-To make the approximation problem more challenging and also in order to obtain a true variable selection task, we extend Function \ref{Pepel} by $17$ inert variables $x_4,...,x_{20}\in[0,1]$.